jonathanlilly/time-series/README.md

 To get started, just open the file `index.html` with any web browser.

+Note that the Python translation of the stochastic modeling lab is not yet available.

 These notes were made using [Liminal](http://www.jmlilly.net/liminal), a theme for [Remark.js](https://remarkjs.com/), itself a Javascript package for rendering Markdown and LaTeX as Powerpoint-style presentations within a web browser.
 A complete distribution of [KaTeX](https://katex.org), a minimal typesetting library for LaTeX, is also included.

 Cite as: